-When was the last time you actually did something special for Valentine’s Day with your honey?
-Here’s the thing: A nice dinner never gets old, especially at one the super acclaimed restaurants we’ve rounded up here.
-Call ASAP to reserve since they fill up quickly.
+When was the last time you actually went out for Valentine’s Day dinner?
+Here’s the thing: A nice meal never gets old, especially at one of these restaurants that have crafted special prix-fixe menus just for the occasion.
+Call ASAP to reserve.
 Prices listed below for prix-fixe V-Day menus don’t include tax and gratuity.

 23 Ocean Ave., Long Branch